He boasted on Bumble about storming Capitol, feds say. His would-be date turned him in: ‘We are not a match’

 A Facebook account the FBI tied to Chapman replied in the comments on that photo, calling the critics “trolls” and “keyboard warriors who don’t do a f----- thing.”

 The Facebook account tied to Chapman also published a post on Jan.
-6 that said “I’M F------- INSIDE THE CRAPITOL!!!”
+6 that said “I’M F----- INSIDE THE CRAPITOL!!!”

 Chapman also changed his profile picture to a selfie of him standing in front of a painting inside the Capitol and shared a photo of himself flashing a peace sign inside Statuary Hall, according to investigators.
 In yet another photo shared on Facebook, Chapman posed for a selfie that showed the painted ceiling of the Capitol Rotunda’s dome.